CFHS code : AS215

 Alfred John Storey (1867- 21 August 1935)

 Alfred was the son of plumber James and his wife Eliza (née Kimpton).
-He grew up at 2 Castle Row, and married Eva White Robinson (1865-1894) on 21 August 1890 at St. Matthew’s Church, Cambridge.
-Eva was the daughter of James and Alice and the couple went to lived at 13 St. Johns Street (1891).
-They had one daughter: Gladys May White (1892-) but Eva died in July 1894 leaving Alfred a widower.
+He was born on Mill Road but grew up at 2 Castle Row, and married Eva White Robinson (1865-1894) on 21 August 1890 at St. Matthew’s Church, Cambridge.
+Eva was the daughter of James and Alice and the couple went to live at 13 St. Johns Street (1891).
+They had one daughter: Gladys May White (1892-) but Eva died in July 1894 at the age of 28.
+She is buried in the parish of St Andrew the Less but we have not found a monument.

 He married for a second time in 1896 to Catherine Eleanor Legge (1875-1961) and they had at least four children: Catherine (1897-1947), Alfred John (1900-1942), Doris Muriel (1907-1959) and Richard Thomas (1910-1984).
 Alfred worked as plumber, glazier and decorator (1891/1901) but later was a draper (1911).
 The family lived at 39 King Street (1901), 21 Burleigh Street (1911) and then at 12 Christchurch Street (at least 1920 onwards).
 Alfred died at home aged 69 years old.